 Best Hotels in Dakar 2025

 Dakar is a proper West African capital with a proper hotel scene.
-Unlike the Gambian coast, you will not find cheap all-inclusives here — Dakar hotels skew either towards international business travellers or high-design boutiques aimed at the French and American market.
-That said, value is genuinely available if you know which neighbourhoods to target.
+Unlike the Gambian coast, there are no cheap all-inclusives here — Dakar hotels skew either to international business travellers or to high-design boutiques aimed at the French and American market.
+That said, there's real value if you know which neighbourhoods to target.

-The city has three distinct accommodation zones, each with a different character:
+The city has three distinct zones, each with its own character:

 - The Plateau — the historic downtown, government ministries, seafront.
-Grand old hotels, business hotels, and easy access to the main sights.
+Grand old hotels, business hotels, and easy reach of the main sights.

 - Almadies / Les Mamelles — the upscale western tip of the Cap-Vert peninsula, where the best restaurants and beaches are.
-A ten-minute taxi from the airport.
+Ten minutes by taxi from the airport.

-- Yoff / Airport corridor — functional, unglamorous, genuinely useful for late arrivals or early departures.
+- Yoff / airport corridor — functional and unglamorous, but genuinely useful for late arrivals or early departures.

 The Plateau